kelhad00/CBA-toolkit/snl_stats/README.md

  - ROOT1 is the path for ccdb database.
 This directory is inside data directory.
  - ROOT2 is the path for ifadv database.
 This directory is inside data directory.
  - ROOT3 is the path for ndc database.
 This directory is inside data directory.
+ - ROOTX is the path for your database and so on.
+This directory is inside data directory

  **In DATABASES_PATHS :**
  You find the paths of files of each database.